bennettpeter/leanfront-mobile/README.md

 To the left of the aspect ratio button is the zoom button.
 By default the picture is shrunk until it all fits in the screen.
 Tapping zoom changes it so that it expands until the entire screen is filled, keeping the aspect correct, and possibly cutting off parts of the picture along the edges.

+To the left the next button (clock face) is used for adjusting audio sync.

+### Double tap

+Double tap on the play screen while playing or paused is used as follows:

+- Left hand side of screen: Skip backwards.
+The number of seconds skipped is as set in the Settings.
+- Center of screen: Toggle play and pause.
+- Right hand side of screen: Skip forwards.
+The number of seconds skipped is as set in the Settings.

+### Drag across screen

+Dragging horizontally across the screen is used to move forwards or backwards in the show.
+It is exponential, the beginning of a drag gives a small increment, dragging further adds increasingly larger times.

+The amount moved and the exponential increase can be changed in Settings.

 ## General Operation

 ### Status Port